Rambling-Bramble-Blog/podcast-template/README.md

 # Using This Template

+Create a new repository from the template (note: do not "Fork").

 Files in need of edits:
 - everything in /_episodes
 - /assets/logo.jpeg (If you change the file name or type from "logo.jpeg" you will need to make furthere edits to "".)